Welcome to MS 172

 Because the response was so positive, the PTA has decided to host another clothing drive to kick off the spring season.

 If you’ve been tackling some early spring cleaning or your kids have hit another growth spurt, we would love to take those gently used items off your hands.
-The PTA will be holding their clothing drive on Saturday, April 25th, 2026, from 9am-11am.
+The PTA will be holding their clothing drive THIS Saturday, April 25th, 2026, from 9am-11am.
 Please drop your items off on the corner of 256th St. and 81st Ave.
 It's a great opportunity to turn in your gently used items into funds for our school!
 Please pass along to family and friends!

 Please see attached flyer for further details.